Rudhratej09/Rudhratej09/README.md

 - 👋 Hi, I’m @Rudhratej09
-- 👀 I’m interested in ...  robotics and programming
+- 👀 I’m interested in ...
+AI-driven robotics, deep learning, autonomous systems, algorithm optimization, and real-world AI applications.

 <!---
 Rudhratej09/Rudhratej09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.